TomHarrop/ird-5acc-paper/ms/supplementary_table_captions.md

 Read and mapping statistics for all RNAseq samples.

 **Table S5**.
 Differential expression test results between stages across all species.
+We used an arbitrary differential expression threshold of 1.5-fold change in expression and adjusted *p*-value (false discovery rate) less than 0.1.

 **Table S6**.
 Transcription factor family enrichment by L~2~FC.